craigargh/cfg-python/slides/session_3.md

 To finish the program you will need to add the following:
 - If the random coin flip matches the choice input by the user then they win
-- Ohterwise if the random coin flip does not match the choice input by the user then they lose
+- Otherwise if the random coin flip does not match the choice input by the user then they lose

 ```python
 import random